 A chroot jail is one type of jailed shell, which effectively creates a new system root at the root of the jail.
-Chroot was first developed in the late 1970s for creating safe testing environments on Unix systems.
-It has many uses in modern systems, including protecting a networked system from hackers, and creating an isolated environment intentionally exposed to viruses and malware.
+Chroot was created in the late 1970s to create safe testing environments on Unix systems.
+It has many uses in modern systems, including protecting a networked system from hackers and creating an isolated environment intentionally exposed to viruses and malware.

 Other types of jails

-- An ssh jail, which creates a jailed environment for users who log into a system remotely via secure shell.
+- An SSH jail, which creates a jailed environment for users who log into a system remotely via SSH (secure shell).

-- An sftp jail, which creates a jailed environment for file transfers using SFTP.
+- An SFTP jail, which creates a jailed environment for file transfers using SFTP (secure file transfer protocol).

-- A mail jail, which provides mail services for users within a jailed environment, or protects the larger system from any malicious software that might enter the system through e-mail processing.
+- A mail jail, which provides mail services for users within a jailed environment, protecting it from malicious software that might enter the system through e-mail processing.